 Assistant to the Bishop for Stewardship and Generosity

 Stewardship is not about money, it’s about the decisions you make regarding all the resources God has entrusted to you.
+Something in the heart has to shift before we get to the money part.
 Stewardship is about responding to the question: what will you do because of that God has done, will do and continue to do for you?

 Thoughtful communication and education will develop a deeper awareness in the congregation you serve and open eyes to see all that God is up to in our midst.

 Bulletin Blurbs: put a stewardship bulletin blurb in your weekly bulletin.
 Just cut and paste.
 It’s from the week’s Revised Common Lectionary lessons, followed by a brief reflection.
 Please include copyright notice.